AdobeDocs/marketo-learn.en/help/get-started/ui-navigation.md

 ---
-title: Marketo Engage UI navigation
+title: Navigate the Marketo Engage user interface
 description:  Learn how to navigate the user interface and get familiar with your way around the Marketo Engage platform.
 role: User
 level: Beginner